PyVRP/PyVRP/docs/source/api/crossover.rst

 Crossover operators
 ===================

-The :mod:`pyvrp.crossover` module provides operators that are responsible for generating a new offspring :class:`~pyvrp._Individual.Individual` solution from two parent solutions.
+The :mod:`pyvrp.crossover` module provides operators that are responsible for generating a new offspring :class:`~pyvrp._Solution.Solution` solution from two parent solutions.

 .. automodule:: pyvrp.crossover.selective_route_exchange